-Why Timber Maintenance Matters
+Why a Consistent Timber Maintenance Routine Matters

 Routine maintenance helps preserve appearance, improve durability, and reduce the likelihood of costly replacement projects.
 It also allows owners to identify problems before they spread across larger sections of a structure or surface.
 A small split noticed early might need nothing more than a bit of filler and sanding.
-Left unchecked, that same split can widen, trap water, and lead to deeper rot that affects surrounding boards.

-Common Factors That Affect Timber Longevity
+Main Factors That Influence Timber Longevity

 | Factor | Potential Effect | Maintenance Approach |